//this is the mailchimp popup form //ShareThis code for sharing images

 These efforts are supported by two guiding principles: inclusion and alignment.

-When organizations commit to a daily practice of creating and maintaining a collaborative workplace, great things can happen.
-These things are not at the expense of business results, but rather in alignment with them, if not accelerating them.
+Great things can happen when organizations commit to creating and maintaining a collaborative workplace.
+These things are not at the expense of business results but rather in alignment with them, if not accelerating them.

 This approach to collaboration may be invoking associations with the concept of psychological safety in the workplace.
 This term has become more prominent in the last several years as it relates to people being put in a position to bring their best effort to work.